Brightscout/mattermost-search-perf-test/README.md

     cat .env.sample > .env
     ```
     * Set mattermost server URL as API_URL.
-    * Set team id for which you want to perform the search as TEAM_ID.
-You can retrieve team id from the database.
+    * Set team name for which you want to perform the search as TEAM_NAME.
     * Set personal access token as ACCESS_TOKEN.
         * You have to enable personal access tokens in `System Console > Integrations > Custom Integrations`.
         * To create a personal access token, go to `Account Settings > Security > Personal Access Tokens` and click `Create New Token`.